jgitlin-p21/chef-server/.github/ISSUE_TEMPLATE/BUG_TEMPLATE.md

 ---

-### Chef Server Version
+### CINC Server Version
-[What version of Chef Server?
+[What version of CINC Server?
 Any plugins?
 Are you using Chef Backend?
 What versions?]

 ### Platform Details
 [Operating system distribution and release version.
 Cloud provider and instance type if running in the cloud.
 Total/Free RAM and disk space.
 Is this running in a container?]

 ### Configuration
 [Standalone, Tiered, HA, Chef Backend?
 New install or upgrade?
-Ideally include your /etc/opscode/chef-server.rb or otherwise provide details of changes from the default]
+Ideally include your /etc/opscode/cinc-server.rb or otherwise provide details of changes from the default]

 ### Scenario:
 [What you are trying to achieve and you can't?]